DavidMandado/DavidMandado/README.md

 ---

 ## What I bring to the table...
-These are some of the tools I have worked most with for university in depth data challenges, personal projects and professional work.
+These are some of the tools I have worked most with for professional work, university in depth data challenges and personal projects..

 ## Tech Stack